EmileG12/VulnerableVMIndexApp/Exercises/Basic web application vulnerabilities/README.md

    -Their account is permanently deleted without their knowledge

 4. **Why This Attack is Particularly Dangerous:**
-   -**Irreversible**: The account and all associated data are permanently deleted
+   -**Irreversible data destruction**: The account and all associated data are permanently deleted
-   -**Silent**: The user might not immediately realize what happened
-   -**No confirmation**: Account deletion should require explicit user confirmation

 **Why it works:** The application doesn't validate that the request came from its own forms (no CSRF tokens) and accepts destructive GET requests.